Rigid toric matrix Schubert varieties

 \section{Introduction}

 In this paper, we are studying the \emph{matrix Schubert varieties} $\overline{X_{\pi}} \cong Y_{\pi} \times \mathbb{C}^q$ associated to a permutation $\pi \in S_N$, where $q$ is maximal possible.
-They first appear during Fulton’s study of the degeneracy loci of flagged vector bundles in \cite{Fulton92}.
+These varieties first appear during Fulton’s study of the degeneracy loci of flagged vector bundles in \cite{Fulton92}.
 In \cite{factschu}, Knutson and Miller show that Schubert polynomials are multidegrees of matrix Schubert varieties.
 Moreover the matrix Schubert variety is in fact related to Schubert variety $X_{\pi}$ in the full flag manifold via the isomorphism in (\cite{kazhdanlusztig}, Lemma A.4).
-These varieties are normal and one can define them by certain rank conditions encoded in the \emph{Rothe diagram}.
-We wish to investigate the natural restricted torus action on these varieties.
+The matrix Schubert varieties are normal and one can define them by certain rank conditions encoded in the \emph{Rothe diagram}.
+Our goal is to investigate the natural restricted torus action on these varieties.
 Escobar and M\'{e}sz\'{a}ros \cite{escobarmeszaros} study the \emph{toric matrix Schubert varieties} via understanding their moment polytope.
 We present a reformulation of their classification in terms of \emph{bipartite graphs}.
 The significance of this restatement is that it allows one to study the \emph{first order deformations} of the matrix Schubert variety in terms of graphs by \cite{rigidportakal}.
 The toric varieties arising from bipartite graphs have been studied in various papers \cite{herzog2015}, \cite{binomialbook}, \cite{hibiwalk}, \cite{valenciavillareal} in different perspectives.
-We will touch few aspects of this theory and bring our attention to the classification of the \emph{rigid} toric matrix Schubert varieties.
+We will review few aspects of this theory and bring our attention to the classification of the \emph{rigid} toric matrix Schubert varieties.
 The toric varieties arising from graphs enable us to produce many interesting examples of rigid varieties.
 In fact, the first example of a rigid singularity in \cite{firstrigidpaper} is the cone over the Segre embedding $\mathbb{P}^2 \times \mathbb{P}^1 \rightarrow \mathbb{P}^{2r+1}$ which is the affine toric variety associated to the complete bipartite graph $K_{r+1, 2}$.
-Following the techniques in \cite{altmann96} for the study of deformations of toric varieties, we classify rigid toric varieties $Y_{\pi}$ in terms of graphs as well as of Rothe diagrams. \\
+Following the techniques in \cite{altmann96,rigidportakal} for the study of deformations of toric varieties, we classify rigid toric varieties $Y_{\pi}$ in terms of bipartite graphs and Rothe diagram.\\